sihyunjeon/generators-cmsdaslpc2024/_episodes/01-introduction.md

 To check them out you can open the individual plots in e.g. `wplustest_4f_LO/SubProcesses/P0_qq_wp_wp_lvl/matrix*.ps` with `gv`, `display` or `evince`.
 You can also use the `ps2pdf` program to convert the post script files into PDFs.

-Now that MG has figured out the feynman diagrams you can start the actual computation with
+Now that MG has figured out the feynman diagrams you can start the actual computation within the MG5 prompt with
 ~~~bash
 launch
 ~~~